 Description: This comprehensive training program is delivered in an engaging, plain language format that includes interactive activities including breakout rooms, scenarios, and question and answer formats.
 Activities will draw on real experiences of housing workers and provide attendees the opportunity to practice new skills gained.

-- Module 4 – Human rights in housing: understanding the Human Rights Code and the Accessibility for Ontarians with Disabilities Act
+- Human rights in housing including the Ontario Human Rights Code and the Accessibility for Ontarians with Disabilities Act.

-- Module 7 – Working with rent-geared-to-income tenancies, supporting residents with complex needs and preparing for and navigating tough tenancy situations
+- Strategies to support residents with complex needs and navigating tough tenancy situations